NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 ***********

 A single pool can be entered as a ``/HPXML/Building/BuildingDetails/Pools/Pool``.
+If not entered, the simulation will not include a pool.

   ====================  =======  ======  ===========  ========  ============  =================
   Element               Type     Units   Constraints  Required  Default       Notes